SkyDeBaun/CS179J-Team01/README.md

 Configure the sensor module as follows:

 1. Add new publication paths
-   - Insert new publish paths to temperatureHumidity.py if more subscribers need temperature and humidity data
+   - Insert new publication paths to temperatureHumidity.py to publish data to specific topics

 1. Add new subscription paths and callback functions
+   - Add subscription name to defines.py, which will auto-generate subscription path
-   - Open subscriptionFunctions.py and add callback functions for desired functionality
+   - Open subscriptionFunctions.py and add callback functions for each subscription

 ### Radio Module
 Configure the radio module as follows: